amaheshwari01/S3-Flight/readme.md

 0. You can now type a `T` and hit `<Enter>` to start test mode.
 If you don't hit `T` fast enough, hit the RESET button on the development board to reboot and output the prompt again.

-# Write your own code for your experiment

-0. Open the Arduino IDE (If you have not installed it yet, see the section for [Windows](#how-to-install-the-arduino-ide-on-windows) or [Linux](#how-to-install-the-arduino-ide-on-linux)) first
-0. In the Arduino IDE, select "File -> Open"
-0. Navigate to `~/Projects/My_Experiment/` and double-click `flying.ino`
-0. Edit the `Flying()` function in `flying.ino` with your experiment's custom code
-0. Click "Sketch -> Upload" (or press Ctrl+U)
-0. Your custom code will run

-0. When running the code you

-0. If you are updating a previously-installed version, you are done.
-Try building your project's `flying.ino` file in the Arduino IDE.
-0. If this is your first time downloading the software, follow these steps to get the template `flying.ino`:
-0. Make a folder somewhere on your PC to hold your project files.
-In this example, we will use `~/Projects/My_Experiment`
-0. Make the folder using a file explorer window, or run this command:

-        mkdir -p ~/Projects/My_Experiment

-0. Copy `flying.ino` and `flying.h` into your project folder

-        cp ~/Downloads/0.0.1/flying.ino ~/Downloads/0.0.1/flying.h ~/Projects/My_Experiment/

-0. Open the Arduino IDE (If you have not installed it yet, see the section for [Windows](#how-to-install-the-arduino-ide-on-windows) or [Linux](#how-to-install-the-arduino-ide-on-linux)) first
-0. In the Arduino IDE, select "File -> Open"
-0. Navigate to `~/Projects/My_Experiment/` and double-click `flying.ino`
-0. Click "Sketch -> Verify/Compile"
-0. Wait a few seconds - the compilation should complete and output a message "Sketch uses XXX bytes of program..."
-0. Move to the next section